CosmosContracts/juno/scripts/README.md

 # Start the oracle price-feeder in a new tab or terminal window.
 sh ./scripts/oracle/run_local_oracle.sh

-# Once you see the text appear, enter your keyring password (it will be hidden).
-# If you are using a test keyring, just press enter.

 # After seeing the following:
 # broadcasting vote exchange_rates=ATOM:11.865868265838063334,JUNO:1.179000000000003409,...
-# The query will then be avaliable
+# The query will then be available

 # you will be able to query the price from the CLI like so:
 junod q oracle exchange-rate atom --node http://localhost:26657